 Why the December 2025 Flood Is Part of This History

 It would be a mistake to read the December 2025 flood and its aftermath as a purely natural event with a straightforward federal response.
-The 2025 flood arrived on a landscape shaped by decades of preceding decisions: the 1995 ROD's commitment to maintain Company Creek Road in its current alignment and protect it from river erosion; the closure of the upper road following the 2003 flood; the steady reduction of the private land base; the 2013 River Corridor Implementation Plan's reaffirmation of road maintenance commitments and the levee obligation; and most recently, the burn scars of the 2024 Pioneer Fire, which destabilized the watershed and amplified the flood's destructive power.
+The 2025 flood arrived on a landscape shaped by decades of preceding decisions: the 1995 ROD's commitment to maintain Company Creek Road in its current alignment and protect it from river erosion; the closure of the upper road following the 2003 flood; the steady reduction of the private land base; the 2013 River Corridor Implementation Plan's reaffirmation of road maintenance commitments and the levee obligation; and most recently, the burn scars of the 2024 Pioneer Fire, which destabilized slopes in the lower valley and along the Lake Chelan shoreline corridor, though not in the upper watershed where Company Creek Road is located.

 Each of those prior decisions and events has a traceable history, and that history matters for understanding what happens next.
 If the NPS's response to the December 2025 flood follows the pattern established after the 2003 washout — an EA rather than an EIS, a temporary solution, an unexecuted commitment — the community has historical reasons to be concerned.